 Liverpool Cups 25/26 Season

-Liverpool are the most successful English club in Europe.
+Liverpool are arguably the most successful football club in England.
 They would love to add another title to their famed trophy cabinet.
 That said, winning the Champions League has a lot of variables, and we expect them to at least make it to the semis.
 Going beyond that will depend on their health and freshness.

 Having a deeper squad will help them compete for the FA Cup and Carabao Cup and try for an ambitious treble or quadruple.